 RSI (Relative Strength Index) Trading Strategy

-In this article, I am going to discuss the RSI indicator also known as the Relative Strength Index (RSI) Trading Strategy.
-Please read our previous article, where we discussed Option Chain Analysis in Trading.
+In this article, I will discuss the RSI indicator, the Relative Strength Index (RSI) Trading Strategy.
+Please read our previous article discussing Option Chain Analysis in Trading.
 As part of this article, you will learn the following.

 - What is RSI?